flame-engine/flame/README.md

 English | [简体中文](README-ZH.md)

-A minimalist Flutter game engine.
+A minimalistic Flutter game engine.

 ## Help

 We have a Flame help channel on Fireslime's Discord, join it [here](https://discord.gg/pxrBmy4).

-Also we now have a [FAQ](FAQ.md), so please search for your question there first.
+We also have a [FAQ](FAQ.md), so please search for your question there first.

 ## Goals